• Skip to primary navigation

 24 Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.
 Genesis 2:24

 This is the first marriage; the joining together of one man and one woman as one flesh.
+Interestingly, up until feminism dominated our culture, the married woman takes the name of the man.
+In essence, he continues to name her.
+This is indicative of his authority over and responsibility toward her.

 Furthermore, God gave them jobs!